Operation Atlantis

-Operation Atlantis was a project started by Werner Stiefel in 1968 aiming to establish a new, libertarian nation in international waters.
+Operation Atlantis was a project started by Werner Stiefel in 1968 that tried to establish a new libertarian nation in international waters.
 The operation launched a ferro-cement boat on the Hudson River in December 1971 and piloted it to an area near the Bahamas.
 Upon reaching its destination, it sank in a hurricane.
 After a number of subsequent failed attempts to construct a habitable sea platform and achieve sovereign status, the project was abandoned.

 Origin

-Werner Stiefel was born in Brooklyn, NY in 1921.
-His family established a soap manufacturing business in Germany, but were driven from the country by Nazis.
-In 1942, Stiefel, his father, and his brother set up a new business in the United States, Stiefel Medicinal Soap Company.
+Werner Stiefel was born in Brooklyn, New York, in 1921.
+In 1847, his family established a soap manufacturing business in what later became Germany.
+His father moved to America in 1910 to establish a new subsidiary of the company, but World War II put the entire company out of business.
+In 1947, Stiefel, his father, and his brother set up a new business in the United States, Stiefel Medicinal Soap Company.
 As of 2006, Stiefel Laboratories was the largest privately owned dermatological company in the world, with over 2,500 employees and offices in more than 100 countries.
-Lubriderm was one of their best-known products.
 Werner remained president and CEO until his retirement in 2001.

 He was inspired by the works of Ayn Rand, particularly Atlas Shrugged.
 Despite his relative liberty in the United States, Stiefel was convinced that postwar America was on the same road to socialism which had strangled free enterprise in Europe and Asia.
 To preserve his own liberty and that of other like-minded and capable people, Stiefel sought to "test the hypothesis that a free, capitalist society can exist and flourish in today's world" by physically building a libertarian nation in the Caribbean.
 Operation Atlantis was thus born.